whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 Every religion has aspects of wisdom and beauty.
 However, when ruling classes impose an ideology or religion, they consistently twist or distort this ancient wisdom and beauty so that people learn to submit to authorities instead of personally stand for what's right.
 Unfortunately, this is essentially why religions like Christianity, Islam, and Buddhism consistently train people for submissive obedience.

 This is sensitive stuff and I want to assure you that I am sticking to the known facts from recorded history.
-Christianity was first imposed on ancient Rome by Roman emperor Theodosius in 380 CE, and he threatened severe punishment to anyone who didn't convert.
-And what does the official Christian Bible say?
-According to 1-Peter 2:13: "Submit yourselves for the Lord's sake to every authority instituted among men: whether to the king, as the supreme authority, or to governors..."
+Christianity was first imposed on ancient Rome by Roman emperor Theodosius in 380 CE, and he threatened severe punishment to anyone who didn't convert.[xxx-codex theodosianus xvi 1.2. the theodosian code|p440] And what does the official Christian Bible say?
+According to 1-Peter 2:13: "Submit yourselves for the Lord's sake to every human authority: whether to the emperor, as the supreme authority, or to governors..."[xxx-bible|niv 1 peter 2:13]

 Islamic rulers have also propagated this same pro-obedience ideology in their religion.
 The Quran says, "O believers!
-Obey Allah and obey the Messenger and those in authority among you."
-And of course, plenty of other authoritarian religions train people to believe that god says to obey their rulers.
+Obey Allah and obey the Messenger and those in authority among you."[xxx-quran|4:59] And of course, plenty of other authoritarian religions train people to believe that god says to obey their rulers.

 The trouble runs deeper though.
 In abusive relationships, the abuser will often try to control the victim by lowering the victim's self-esteem in various ways -- by making them doubt themselves and doubt their own senses, by shaming and belittling them, by training the victim to think they're lucky to live with the abuser and would be worse off on their own.
 Abusers may train victims to think abuse is normal in relationships, and victims deserve what they get.
 Not surprisingly, victims who believe these things are more likely to tolerate abuse and stay in abusive relationships instead of leaving them.